dylanrees/digiturf_lua/readme.txt

 OTHER TILES
        *Chaos Tiles: Impassable.
 Greatly increase stability.
-	Vanishing Land: Land that vanishes after a set period of time.
+       #Vanishing Land: Land that vanishes after a set period of time.
-	Vanishing Water: The opposite of vanishing land.
+       #Vanishing Water: The opposite of vanishing land.
  	Nuke Tiles: At either a fixed or random interval, they will explode and clear ownership of nearby tiles
        *Radioactive Tiles: Rapidly depopulate.
 	Stronghold Tiles: Very hard to steal!
+	Skull Territories: Depopulate so rapidly that they're effectively no-man's lands!
+	Flags and Gates: Capture a flag and open the corresponding colored gate.
+	Darkness/Light Tiles: Tend to make all nearby territory black/white.

 Possible Alternate Game Modes:
 	Castle: Once a player's stronghold is captured, that's the end of them.